 - Array of deprecated objects.

 Contacthub provides a set of predefined Base properties, which can be enabled or disabled within the UI, as required.
-You can find the Base set of properties here.
+You can find a list of base properties here.

-You can enable or disable the Base properties using the UI.
-See Enabling and disabling Base properties for more details.
+You can enable or disable base properties using the UI.
+See Enabling and disabling base properties for more details.

-If properties are disabled, any changes to property read or write settings are ignored.
+If properties are disabled, any changes to their read or write settings are ignored.

-You can combine the active Base properties with definable custom properties, which are known as Extended properties in Contacthub.
-See Creating Extended properties for more details.
+In addition to enabling or disabling base properties, you can also define custom ones, which are known as Extended properties in Contacthub.
+See Creating and managing extended properties for more details.

 You can also add extended properties to events and products.
 See Understanding events for more details.
 Event and product extended properties can be mapped to custom fields in Plan using the Contacthub API .